 Don’t forget your $10 cash to pay the park fee!

 If you are new to hiking or are curious about what you should bring on a hike, check out our Hiking Gear Guide.
 Find out what we carry in our day packs and what we wear on the trails.

 If you have any questions about how to hike The Slot canyon in Anza-Borrego Desert State Park, or if you want to share your experience, let us know in the comment section below.

-ANZA-BORREGO DESERT: How to Spend One Day in Anza-Borrego Desert State Park
+ANZA-BORREGO DESERT: If you only have one day in the park and want to see the highlights, read our article How to Spend One Day in Anza-Borrego Desert State Park.

 Read all of our articles about the United States in our United States Travel Guide.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.

 Our family visited last December but it was closed due to a rock that fell and blocked the trail.
 Has it re-opened?

 Yes, we just did this hike a week ago.